arashabe/covid-clinical-xml-db-xquery/README.md

    - Load over 5000 XML files into a SQL Server database, storing them in an XML column within a table called `ClinicalStudies`.

 2. **Relational Database Design**:
-   - Design relational tables to store key information about each study, including tables for `Study`, `Sponsors`, `Conditions`, and `Locations`.
+   - Design relational tables to store key information about each study, including tables for `Studies`, `Sponsors`, `Conditions`, and `Locations`.
    - Use **XQuery** to extract and insert relevant data from the XML into the relational tables.

 3. **Implementation of Triggers**: